raucci12/time-series-analysis/README.md

-# time-series-analysis
+# time-series-analysis (R)
 Time Series Analysis using Auto-Regressive and Moving Average models.
+Using R Studio.